bademiya21/Extended-Histogram-of-Gradients/C/ExHoG-APCA-Mahalanobis/README.md

 Author: Amit Satpathy (amit00001@gmail.com)

+Note that this code is only for academic use.
+Please contact the author, Nanyang Technological University or Agency for Science, Technology and Research for commercial use.

 Thanks to Navneet Dalal for providing the original source files for HOG.
 Those files have been modified for ExHoG implementation.
 His original source files can be downloaded from http://pascal.inrialpes.fr/soft/olt/learcode.zip.